clemdevs/agrstore-java-springboot/README.md

 This collection has only products that are directly under agreement.

 Product class has fields:
-+parent object - reference to agreement or parent product.
+* parent object - reference to agreement or parent product.
-+products - collection of children products.
+* products - collection of children products.
-+name - string with the product name.
+* name - string with the product name.
-+price - number with product's price.
+* price - number with product's price.
 Can be non integer.

 What the API does
   1) receives Agreement object and stores it into a file with agreement's name.